 - Meaning, objective and components of Government Budget;

-- Multiple measures of government deficit- fiscal deficit, revenue deficit along with primary deficit and their meaning.
+- Multiple measures of government deficit- fiscal and revenue deficits and primary deficits and their meaning.

 Unit 5: Balance of Payments